Malola2015/planningCourse/assignments/pathplanning/PRA1.md

    Note that the robot is initially located at the position (18,19) and the goal at position (12,12).
 The simulator visualizes the computed path.

-3. Given that the configuration of the robot controller is located in the file ```conf/controller-pathplanning.json```, change the initial point to  (27,19) and the goal point to (8,20).
+3. Given that the configuration of the robot controller is located in the file ```conf/controller-pathplanning.json```, change the initial point to  (27,19) and the goal to (8,20).
+You can also change the size of the grid.
+Remember that it is advisable to use values between 15 and 40 in order not to lose precision without compromising efficiency.

 4. In order to change the algorithm (A*, Dijkstra or Theta*) just set "A*"  "Dijkstra" or "Theta*" in the ```algorithm``` field of ```conf/controller-pathplanning.json``` (caution, the simulator is case sensitive).
 We provide you with the implementation of A* and Dijkstra.
 The implementation of A* is based on the  pseudo-code of the next figure: